david-cortes/snapper-in-debian-guide/README.md

 It's pretty straight-forward to do this with the installer, but here are some screenshots in case it's not clear.
 Note that you'll probably want to set up a larger SWAP partition than what's shown in the screenshots.

+**IMPORTANT:** these screenshots depict the process assuming the system is booting in legacy BIOS mode.
+For UEFI systems, you'll also need a `/boot/efi` entry (screenshots about it to come in the future).

 ![image](screenshots/debian_part1.png "debian_part1")

 ![image](screenshots/debian_part2.png "debian_part2")